 Explaining Graph Neural Networks for Vulnerability Discovery.

-Proc. of the 14th ACM Workshop on Artificial Intelligence and Security (AISEC), 2021.
+14th ACM Workshop on Artificial Intelligence and Security (AISEC), 2021.

 Best Paper Award